Convergence research: Definition

+National Research Council published a report on "Convergence: Facilitating Transdisciplinary Integration of Life Sciences, Physical Sciences, Engineering, and Beyond" in 2014.

+An illustration of implementing convergence principles to the National Nanotechnology Initiative is described in in 2013.

+An illustration of application of convergence to health, science and engineering research is described in in 2016.

 Examples of convergence research

 Biomedicine

 Advancing healthcare and promoting wellness to the point of providing personalized medicine will increase health and reduce costs for everyone.
 While recognizing the potential benefits of personalized medicine, critics cite the importance of maintaining investments in public health as highlighted by the approaches to combat the COVID-19 pandemic.

 Cyber-physical systems

 The internet of things allows all people, machines, and infrastructure to be monitored, maintained, and operated in real-time, everywhere.
 Because the United States Government is one of the largest user of "things", cybersecurity is critical to any effective system.

 STEMpathy

 Jobs that utilize skills in science, technology, engineering, and mathematics to provide care for human welfare through the use of empathy have been described as creating value with "hired hearts".
 Thomas Friedman coined the term "STEMpathy" to describe these jobs.

 Sustainability

 Beyond recycling, the goal of achieving zero waste means designing a closed loop of the material and energy necessary to operate the built environment.
 Individuals and organizations, including corporations and governments, increasingly are committing to achieving zero waste.

+Sustainability in the long-run depends on cooperation among scientists, governments, industries, and communities.
+This article shows how well all these people have came together to show the importance of staying together.